 Our mission is to improve the quality of life for monkeys retiring from research facilities, private ownerships, and the entertainment industry.

-An innovative and spacious sanctuary in Wisconsin and serve as a prototype for other communities to establish their own sustainable sanctuaries so that the thousands of primates who have a chance at retirement can finally get the peaceful sanctuary they deserve.
-Learn more.
+An innovative and spacious sanctuary in Wisconsin and serve as a prototype for other communities to establish their own sustainable sanctuaries so that the thousands of primates who have a chance at retirement can finally get the peaceful refuge they deserve.

 The public about primate-related issues such as their habitat in nature, the importance of their psychological well-being in a captive setting, and progress made in the 3R’s of nonhuman primate research: reduction, refinement and replacement.